NikhilJogesh/PreVaxa/README.md

 - Modern gradient designs with accessibility focus
 - Responsive design for all devices
 - Intuitive navigation and user experience
-- Consistent PreVaxa theme across all pages
+- Consistent Prevexa theme across all pages

 ---